-From the extended high WVMR evaluation it follows that the upper detection limit of FISH is not clearly defined.
-A first estimate for the upper detection limit is 1000 ppmv.
-For thick cirrus at pressures below 300 hPa the WVMRs no data has to be rejected.
-However, at pressures above 300 hPa the amount of rejected data increases with pressure; this varies with the type of observed cirrus.
+For thick cirrus at pressures below 300 hPa, no data have to be rejected.
+However, at pressures above 300 hPa, the number of rejected data increases with pressure; this varies with the type of observed cirrus.
 This behavior was first observed during MACPEX in 2011, where very dense and thick cirrus were observed.
-However, the cirrus measurements in previous campaigns, published in Schiller et al. (2008) and Krämer et al. (2009), were observed either at higher altitudes (lower pressures) or with distinct lower total WMRs and are therefore not considered to be invalid measurements.
+However, the cirrus measurements in previous campaigns, published in Schiller et al. (2008) and Krämer et al. (2009), were observed either at higher altitudes (lower pressures) or with distinct lower total WMRs, and are therefore not considered to be invalid measurements.

-FISH intercomparison measurements - a summary
+5 FISH intercomparison measurements - a summary

-High accuracy and measurement stability in a laboratory environment does not necessarily imply the same performance in the field.
-Especially for in-situ water vapor measurements on board of aircraft and balloons, operation and sampling conditions potentially influence the measurements.
-One way to cross-check the in-flight performance is to compare the FISH measurements to other spatially and temporally collocated insitu or satellite-based water vapor measurements.
+High accuracy and measurement stability in a laboratory environment do not necessarily imply the same performance in the field.
+Especially for in situ water vapor measurements on board aircraft and balloons, operation and sampling conditions potentially influence the measurements.
+One way to cross-check the in-flight performance is to compare the FISH measurements to other spatially and temporally collocated in situ or satellite-based water vapor measurements.
 Since water vapor measurements are valuable for a wide variety of research in the UT/LS region, other hygrometers were often operated in parallel to FISH, which provided opportunities for instrument intercomparisons (see Table 1).
-In addition, FISH participated in a number of projects where flight patterns and aircraft instrumentation were specifically designed to allow inACPD strument intercomparisons and instrument performance tests.
+In addition, FISH participated in a number of projects where flight patterns and aircraft instrumentation were specifically designed to allow instrument intercomparisons and instrument performance tests.
 FISH also participated in systematic tests of the instrumentation in the laboratory such as the AIDA cloud chamber, where various measurement conditions including clouds can be simulated (Fahey et al., 2014).
-Note that such comparisons are not absolute proof for the high accuracy of FISH but nevertheless strengthen the confidence in the FISH performance.
+Note that such comparisons are not absolute proof of the high accuracy of FISH but nevertheless strengthen the confidence in the FISH performance.
 An overview of all campaigns allowing comparisons of FISH to other hygrometers is given in Table 1 and a list of all instruments compared with FISH can be found in Table 2.